Become a Cadet Instructors Cadre (CIC) Officer

 Officers of the Cadet Instructors Cadre (CIC) are members of the Canadian Forces Reserve working as part of the Cadet Organizations Administration and Training Service (COATS) whose primary duty is the supervision, administration and training of youth from 12–19 years of age who are members of the Royal Canadian Sea, Army and Air Cadets in more than 1,100 corps and squadrons across Canada.

-During the summer months, full-time summer employment opportunities also exist for CIC officers who may wish to work at any of the 23 Cadet Summer Training Centres (CSTCs) located throughout Canada.
+During the summer months, full-time summer employment opportunities also exist for CIC officers who may wish to work at any of the 22 Cadet Training Centres (CTCs) located throughout Canada.

 Frequently Asked Questions